What Is Credit Counseling?

 What a debt management plan does is make it easier – and more affordable – to pay off credit card debt in 3-5 years without having to take out a loan.
 Credit card companies offer reduced interest rates to people who enroll in a debt management program in exchange for closing your credit cards and making consistent, on-time monthly payments.

-Dropping the interest rate to 9% (and sometimes lower) reduces the consumer’s monthly payment to an affordable level while paying off debt in 3-5 years.
+Dropping the interest rate to around 8% (and sometimes as low as 0%!) reduces the consumer’s monthly payment to an affordable level while paying off debt in 3-5 years.

 Nonprofit agencies do charge a fee for this service.
 There is a one-time set-up fee (usually $50, but not to exceed $75) and a monthly service fee averaging $32, depending on your state and debt amount.
 Learn more about debt management program fees.